 A fun & pressure-free way to show off your cosplay onstage regardless of where it’s from or how it was made!

-– Youth – Children age 12 and under, accompanied by an adult
+- Children age 12 and under (Must accompanied by an adult)

-– Adult – Individuals & Groups (You cannot enter both the individual and group contests).
+- May enter as an Individual or Group (You cannot enter both the individual and group contests).